Mohamed-Ayaan358/code_snips/README.md

-This might seem that i am trying for a low effort repository but i do believe this can be helpful to others and thought the best way to get more snips is by putting it up here.
+This might seem that I am trying for a low effort repository but I do believe this can be helpful to others and thought the best way to get more snips is by putting it up here.